 Check out the 23rd annual Aspen Film Academy Screenings at the historic Wheeler Opera House, late December through early January.

-One of my favorite things to do is snowshoe by moonlight (or headlamp), but I also find snowy nights exhilarating.
-Try the 21 miles of groomed trails around of Ashcroft, but wherever you go, be sure to let someone know, and take lots of layers and a map.
+One of our favorite things to do is snowshoe by moonlight (or headlamp).
+Try the 21 miles of groomed trails around of Ashcroft, but wherever you go, be sure to let someone know, and take plenty of layers and a map.

 Rent a Dog for the Day